How to Find a Low Interest Car Loan

-Another thing that lenders will look at when making the determination on whether to approve a car loan is your debt to income ratio.
+Another thing that lenders will look at when making the determination on whether to approve a car loan is your debt-to-income ratio.

-This is a ratio that takes all of your debts and compares it to your total income.
+This is a ratio that takes all of your debts and compares them to your total income.
 If you are currently spending more than 40% of your income on debts, it does not leave enough room in your budget to take on a car loan.

 This is great news if you have credit issues but a good income, it gives you the ability to qualify for a larger loan.

 In the past, when you wanted to buy a car, you would either save up the cash (no one can do that these days with the average cost of a new car over $40,000), or you went to your local bank and took out a car loan.